 - 1. Within 15 days, notify DOJ, at PREACompliance@usdoj.gov, of the existence of the inaccuracy. - 2.
 Within 15 days of providing such notice, - a.
-Submit an assurance signed by the chief executive (using the form provided by DOJ) indicating that the state will either expend not less than 5 percent of its covered DOJ grant funds for fiscal year (FY) 2019 to adopt, and achieve full compliance with, the National Prison Rape Elimination Standards (28 C.F.R.
-Part 115) so as to ensure that a certification may be submitted in future years, or the chief executive may request that 5 percent of its covered DOJ grant funds for FY 2019 by held in abeyance pursuant to 34 U.S.C. § 30307(e)(2)(A)(ii)(II); - b.
-Agree to return 5 percent of its covered DOJ grant funds for FY 2019 as calculated by DOJ; or - c.
+Submit an assurance signed by the chief executive (using the form provided by DOJ) indicating that the state will expend not less than 5 percent of its covered DOJ grant funds for fiscal year (FY) 2020 to adopt, and achieve full compliance with, the National Prison Rape Elimination Standards (28 C.F.R.
+Part 115) so as to ensure that a certification may be submitted in future years; - b.
+Agree to return 5 percent of its covered DOJ grant funds for FY 2020 as calculated by DOJ; or - c.
 Take other appropriate action as instructed by the awarding agency.